PrestaShop/PrestaShop/.github/PULL_REQUEST_TEMPLATE.md

 | BC breaks?        | yes / no
 | Deprecations?     | yes / no
 | Fixed ticket?     | Fixes #{issue number here}.
+| Related PRs       | If theme, autoupgrade or other module change is needed, provide a link to related PRs here.
 | How to test?      | Please indicate how to best verify that this PR is correct.
 | Possible impacts? | Please indicate what parts of the software we need to check to make sure everything is alright.